Nearest Reversible Markov Chains with Sparsity Constraints: An Optimization Approach: Reformulation of the optimization problem

 defines the linear part, whereas $A_{\text{eq}}=(\hat{\boldsymbol{{\boldsymbol{\pi}}}}^{\top} \otimes I)(I+K)\Pi $ and $ \mathbf{b}_{eq}=\hat{\boldsymbol{\pi}} $ .
 Hence, Proposition~\ref{eq:prop_max_rank}, implies that $Q$ is positive definite and therefore the problem is strongly convex.

-To solve~\eqref{eq:standard_form_new} we employ two widely used solvers: MATLAB's \texttt{quadprog} and the \texttt{gurobi} QP solver.
+{We stress that in experiments presented in Section \ref{sec:benchmarkingQP}, to solve~\eqref{eq:standard_form_new}, we employ two widely used solvers: MATLAB's \texttt{quadprog} and the \texttt{gurobi} QP solver.
 The former offers a simple interface and robust defaults suitable for prototyping and medium-scale instances; the latter provides a state-of-the-art engine with advanced presolve and parallel execution, which we found to deliver shorter runtimes on larger cases.
-Since the objective is strongly convex, the optimal solution is unique and therefore independent of the choice of algorithm, up to numerical precision.
+Since the objective is strongly convex, the optimal solution is unique and therefore independent of the choice of algorithm, up to numerical precision.} {Regarding the computational complexity, in both cases, the selected solver belongs to the class of Interior Point Methods (IPMs).
+This term refers to a broad family of algorithms that are known to enjoy polynomial worst-case iteration complexity with respect to the problem dimension; see, e.g., \cite{MR4865731}.
+Both MATLAB's \texttt{quadprog} and \texttt{gurobi} QP solvers provide mature and highly optimized implementations of this well-established algorithmic class.
+We also note that the dominant computational cost in each IPM iteration is typically the solution of the Newton system obtained by linearizing the perturbed Karush--Kuhn--Tucker optimality conditions.}